Complaints and Discipline

 The organization is responsible for these costs; however, the CMLTA does appreciate these costs can be substantive in lengthy matters.

-Who can people talk to if they have further questions?
+Who can individuals speak with if they have further questions?

 Individuals can contact the CMLTA’s legal counsel, the CMLTA Hearings Director, or the CMLTA Complaints Director at any time with questions.
 In most cases, it is best to speak directly with the CMLTA’s legal counsel.

-Why are hearings held Edmonton when this results in multiple witnesses travelling?
+Why are hearings held in Edmonton when this results in multiple witnesses travelling?

 Under what circumstances would a CMLTA Regulated Member have their CMLTA practice permit suspended or cancelled?

-The CMLTA Complaints Director can also direct a regulated member cease providing professional services if the Complaints Director has grounds to believe a regulate member is incapacitated whether or not a complaint has been received (section 118 of the HPA).
+The CMLTA Complaints Director can also direct a Regulated Member cease providing professional services if the Complaints Director has grounds to believe a regulated member is incapacitated whether or not a complaint has been received (section 118 of the HPA).

 Does the CMLTA ever approach an employer directly prior to making a final adjudication?